matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 ![switches](./images/switches.jpg)

-*I had to modify the base plate with a knife and hot glue the stabilizers, I pushed an updated version of the model to this repo, so hopefully you will have an easier time assembling it.*
+*I had to modify the base plate with a knife and hot glue the stabilizers, I pushed an updated version of the model to this repo, so hopefully you will have an easier time assembling it.
+I did not use the stabilizers in the end, as the 2U spacebar works just fine without them.*

 3. Solder diodes to the switches and connect them in a row as shown in picture below